 There are two types of tracking numbers, official and unofficial.
 When you look at the order, you will see that it has an official tracking number or it does not.
 Official tracking number are 13 in length and have two letters in front and two letters in back, like this: RL123456789CO.
 I'm guessing all orders having this format tracking number are of the official type.

 Non-official tracking numbers can't be tracked within Uruguay.
 The last item you see in tracking may be “handing over to airline” or “departing country of origin”.
 Sometimes you will also see “arrived at destination country”.
 In contrast, packets with official Uruguay tracking numbers will have tracking information through aduanas and into the country.

 I called Uruguay Correo/Aduana (0800-2108) and they claim exterior tracking has no way of knowing when a package arrives in Uruguay, (despite the package arriving in Uruguay by plane, at least according to tracking info).
 He also said that Correo/Aduana may take one month, two months, even three months to process a package sent by “simple mail”, where simple mail doesn't have a pre-approved Uruguay official tracking number.
 He said simple mail takes long because it has lower priority than those with pre-approved Uruguay tracking numbers, where you have paid at least a small Uruguay shipment fee in advance.
-However, my experience is that simple mail arrives well before mail with official Uruguay tracking numbers.
+However, my experience is that if simple mail arrives, it arrives well before mail with official Uruguay tracking numbers.